-Sub-task 9-5: River Diversion and Management
+Sub-task 8-5: River Diversion and Management

-The Consultant shall review and optimise the River Diversion and Management design as proposed during the Feasibility Study.
-The review shall include consideration of risks associated with diversion floods during dam and appurtenant structure construction.
+The Consultant shall optimise the River Diversion and Management system.
+This shall include consideration of risks associated with diversion floods during dam and appurtenant structure construction.
 Alternative arrangements shall be carefully examined to determine the optimal scheme in terms of cost, risk, hydraulic performance and constructability.
 Preliminary drawings of all alternative arrangements shall be prepared in sufficient detail to show design features, to take off quantities and to develop comparative cost estimates at appropriate levels to make a selection of the best alternative.
 The most promising arrangements shall be discussed with the Client.

-Sub-task 9-6: Outlet Works
+Sub-task 8-6: Outlet Works

-The Consultant shall review the outlet work facilities as recommended in the Feasibility Study.
-The Consultant shall then develop and optimise the outlet work facilities based on the preliminary designs of the dam and the river diversion and management requirements, and the dam construction programme.
+The Consultant shall develop and optimise the outlet work facilities.
 The Consultant shall ensure that the design of the outlet works complies with applicable dam safety requirements, environmental flow requirements and operations and maintenance requirements.
 Preliminary drawings of all alternative arrangements shall be prepared in sufficient detail to show design features, to take off quantities and to develop comparative cost estimates at appropriate levels to make selection of the best alternative.
 The most promising arrangements shall be discussed with the Client.

-Sub-task 9-7: Hydro Power Station
+Sub-task 8-7: Hydro Power Station

-The Consultant shall undertake the feasibility study and design of the hydro power station.
-The sizing of the hydro power station shall be optimized on the basis of the environmental flow releases and reservoir operating rules (see Componentb1).
+The Consultant shall undertake the feasibility study of the hydro power station.
+The sizing of the hydro power station shall be optimized on the basis of the environmental flow releases and reservoir operating rules.
 The pattern of the releases shall be discussed and agreed with the Client prior to undertaking any studies.
 The services shall provide for a plant of one or two units each with all the necessary mechanical and electrical equipment.

-Sub-task 9-8: Works Areas and Camps, Location and Requirements
+Sub-task 8-8: Works Areas and Camps, Location and Requirements

-The Consultant shall review the requirements for his own site facilities and for the contractor's works areas, quarries, labour camps and other facilities, with estimates of power, water supply, solid waste management and waste water treatment demands.
+The Consultant shall propose the requirements for his own site facilities and for the contractor's works areas, quarries, labour camps and other facilities, with estimates of power, water supply, solid waste management and waste water treatment demands.
 This information shall be provided to the Project Housing and Associated Infrastructure consultant and the Bulk Power and Telecommunications consultant for their planning purposes.

-Sub-task 9-9: HAZOP Study
+Sub-task 8-9: HAZOP Study

-The Consultant shall carry out a hazard and operability study (HAZOP study) on the Preliminary Design.
+The Consultant shall carry out a hazard and operability study (HAZOP study).

-Sub-task 9-10: Constructability Review
+Sub-task 8-10: Constructability

-The Consultant shall carry out a constructability review of the Preliminary Design.
+The Consultant shall carry out a constructability study.
 The Consultant shall evaluate and prepare construction requirements with emphasis on constructability, construction sequencing and material handling aspects.
 Any climatic influences, external and internal influences affecting construction activities and scheduling such as quarry operations, construction equipment and processes, work force skills and productivity shall be addressed.
 The Consultant shall give special consideration to the procedures as they pertain to hazards that affect the work site during construction.